junxit/us-congress-bills-114/bill.md

   - **(2)** *Separate offense* Each violation and each day during which there is a failure to comply with an order or regulation issued by the Secretary shall be considered to be a separate offense.
   - **(3)** *Cease-and-desist orders* In addition to, or in lieu of, a civil penalty, the Secretary may issue an order requiring a person to cease and desist from violating the order or regulation.
   - **(4)** *Notice and hearing* No order assessing a penalty or cease-and-desist order may be issued by the Secretary under this subsection unless the Secretary provides notice and an opportunity for a hearing on the record with respect to the violation.
-  - **(5)** *Finality* An order assessing a penalty or a cease-and-desist order issued under this subsection by the Secretary shall be final and conclusive unless the person against whom the order is issued files an appeal from the order with the appropriate district court of the United States, as provided in subsection (d).
+  - **(5)** *Finality* An order assessing a penalty or a cease-and-desist order issued under this subsection by the Secretary shall be final and conclusive unless the person against whom the order is issued files an appeal from the order with the appropriate district court of the United States.
 - **(d)** *Additional remedies* The remedies provided in this Act shall be in addition to, and not exclusive of, other remedies that may be available.

 ## § 10.
 Investigation and power to subpoena